 Nicotine is an alkaloid, and its chemical structure is similar to that of cocaine and caffeine.
 Consequently, it is found abundantly in nature.
 Trace amounts of Nicotine are found even in eggplants, potatoes, and tomatoes.

 Don't be.
-While there is 20mg of nicotine in every gram of tobacco, there's only 0.0001mg of this substance in every gram of eggplant.
+While there is 20mg of Nicotine in every gram of tobacco, there's only 0.0001mg of this substance in every gram of eggplant.

-How quickly can the body absorb the nicotine?
+How quickly can the body absorb Nicotine?

-Is Nicotine Addictive?
+Is Nicotine addictive?

 They cause the body to feel relaxed, affect the mood, and cause excitement in a person.
-This is a simplified version of the entire process, because hormones are interconnected and result in a complex set of reactions that are still being studied.
-But, this is the predominant reason why smokers feel what they feel when they smoke a cigarette.
+Of course, this is a simplified version of the entire process because hormones are interconnected and result in complex reactions that are still being studied.
+But, this is the principal reason why smokers feel what they feel when they smoke a cigarette.
 As the body remembers smoking as a "good" experience, it is addictive.

-However, smoking an e-cigarette is a little different.
-Vaping takes the nicotine to the throat and the mouth, and not the lungs.
-The nicotine reaches the bloodstream through a different and a slower route.
-Even lesser nicotine is absorbed this way when compared to smoking and hence, e-cigarettes are way less addictive.
+However, smoking an e-cigarette is slightly different.
+Vaping takes the Nicotine to the throat and the mouth and not the lungs.
+As a result, Nicotine reaches the bloodstream through a diverse and slower route.
+Even lesser Nicotine is absorbed this way compared to smoking, and hence, e-cigarettes are way less addictive.

-Is Nicotine Harmful?
+Is Nicotine harmful?

 This is the most important question of all.
 Michael Russel, the most respected name in the field of tobacco research, once stated, "People smoke for the nicotine, but die from the tar".
 This surmises the truth.
 Nicotine may be addictive, but it is not harmful.
 Studies have shown that Nicotine can improve focus and promote happiness in ADHD patients.
 It also enhances cognitive abilities, and studies have shown that it may help patients diagnosed with Parkinson's disease.